hammertoe/crypto_balancer/README.md

 ```

 ## Config
-Create a config file in `config.ini` with definition of your exchange and portfolio percentages.
+Create a config file in `config.ini` with definition of your exchange and portfolio percentages, and theshold (percent) that rebalancing is needed:

 ```
 [binance]
 api_key = <api key>
 api_secret = <api secret>
+threshold = 2.0
 targets = XRP 40
           BTC 20
 	  ETH 20